 Those are big challenges that require big and bold investment by Government.
-We ned that investment now, because pushing it down the line will only make achieving net zero by 2050—or by 2030, as I would like, and as the Labour party has proposed, with the brilliant green new deal motion passed at our conference—harder to achieve.
+We need that investment now, because pushing it down the line will only make achieving net zero by 2050—or by 2030, as I would like, and as the Labour party has proposed, with the brilliant green new deal motion passed at our conference—harder to achieve.
 Let us have swifter action now and more honesty from Ministers about how much change is required to get there.

 I congratulate my hon.
 Friend the Member for Truro and Falmouth (Sarah Newton) on securing this important debate.
 We all know the scale of the challenge and the imperative it entails.
 Declaring an emergency comes easy and “net zero” trips off the tongue, but in reality, these things are difficult.
 To achieve that requires a per annum reduction in our emissions 30% greater than we have achieved on average since 1990.
-That is why the Committee on Climate Change said that a 2050 target was the latest that our country could credibly maintain our status as a climate leader while at the same time as being the earliest at which we could credibly deliverable it alongside other Government objectives.
+That is why the Committee on Climate Change said that a 2050 target was the latest that our country could credibly maintain our status as a climate leader at the same time as being the earliest at which it would be credibly deliverable alongside other Government objectives.

 I have asks of the Government, which I will come to in a moment, but, first, I have asks of the wider sector—everyone who has an interest in this vital subject.
 First, we must acknowledge progress.
 My right hon.
 Friend the Member for Forest of Dean (Mr Harper) touched on this.
 There is a difference between saying that more must be done and saying that nothing has been done.
 It can become debilitating to think that no progress has been made and nothing has been achieved.